top of page

 I know your child can have similar results.
 And I would love to help them reach their potential.

-First, with individual tutoring, we can cover a full week’s worth of class content (and sometimes more!) in one hour.
+With individual tutoring, we can cover a full week’s worth of class content (and sometimes more!) in one hour.
 Therefore, students typically attend tutoring once a week for one hour.
-Fill out the New Student Form and we can begin tutoring as soon as possible.
+I answer any questions students have, then provide practice solving my past test questions and previous AP exam questions.
+Getting more practice with problems given graphs, tables, and word problems helps students be prepared for in class tests and the AP exam.

 AP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this website.